-- Fees, charges and rents due from customers are accounted for as income at the date the Council provides the relevant goods or services. - Supplies are recorded as expenditure when they are consumed where there is a gap between the date supplies are received and their consumption, they are carried as inventories on the Balance Sheet. - Interest payable on borrowings and receivable on investments is accounted for on the basis of the effective interest rate for the relevant financial instrument rather than the cash flows fixed or determined by the contract. - Where income and expenditure have been recognised but cash has not been received or paid, a debtor or creditor for the relevant amount is recorded in the Balance Sheet.
+- Fees, charges and rents due from customers are accounted for as income at the date the Council provides the relevant goods or services. - Revenue from the sale of goods is recognised when the Council transfers the significant risks and rewards of ownership to the purchaser and it is probable that economic benefits or service potential associated with the transaction will flow to the Council - Supplies are recorded as expenditure when they are consumed where there is a gap between the date supplies are received and their consumption; they are carried as inventories on the Balance Sheet. - Interest payable on borrowings and receivable on investments is accounted for on the basis of the effective interest rate for the relevant financial instrument rather than the cash flows fixed or determined by the contract. - Where income and expenditure have been recognised but cash has not been received or paid, a debtor or creditor for the relevant amount is recorded in the Balance Sheet.
 Expenditure is accrued where goods or services have being received before 31st March but the invoice relating to the goods and services is paid after 31st March.
 Income is accrued where income is due but an invoice has not been raised or payment has not been received. - Provision is made for bad debts by identifying a proportion of the Council's receivables that should have their carrying value adjusted to the probable recoverable amount.
 Past experience and practice is used within material limits to judge the percentages of each type of debt that will eventually not be recovered.

 Exceptions are made in respect of electricity and similar utility quarterly payments, which are charged at the date of the meter reading rather than being apportioned between financial years.
 In addition homelessness prevention bonds are treated on a cash basis.
-These policies are consistently applied each year and, therefore, do not have a material effect on the Statements.
+These policies are consistently applied each year and, therefore; do not have a material effect on the Statements.

-Prior Period Adjustments, Changes in Accounting Policies and Estimates and Errors
+Prior Year Adjustments, Changes in Accounting Policies and Estimates and Errors

-Prior period adjustments may arise as a result of a change in accounting policy or to correct a material error.
-Changes in accounting estimates are accounted for prospectively i.e. in the current and future years affected by the change and do not give rise to a prior period adjustment.
+Prior year adjustments may arise as a result of a change in accounting policy or to correct a material error.
+Changes in accounting estimates are accounted for prospectively i.e. in the current and future years affected by the change and do not give rise to a prior year adjustment.